-If you have a bike you want to restore, we want to help.
-We love doing bike restorations and have done several, from major cleanups to complete “ground up” restorations.
+If you have a bike you want to restore, you’ve come to the right place, we want to help.
+We love doing bike restorations and have done a ton of them, from major cleanups to complete “ground up” restorations.
+One of these went into a museum exhibition, another has won several best in category awards at different events, and recently one took home best in category and best in show at the 2018 Charlotte Cyclemania.
 We can keep your bike exactly as is with the parts as it comes to us or upgrade it with aftermarket parts.
 It’s entirely up to you and your budget.

-If you have a bike you are seriously looking to have restored please give us a call on 704 675 5393 to discuss or send an email to email@example.com and we will help you sort out an estimate of what it will cost to bring your baby back to new.
-One thing, we take pride in the work we do and don’t cut corners… So don’t ask us to.
+If you have a bike you are seriously looking to have restored please give us a call on 704 671 4585 to discuss or send an email to firstname.lastname@example.org and we will help you sort out an estimate of what it will cost to bring your baby back to new.
+One thing you must know, we take pride in the work we do and we do not cut corners… So don’t ask us to.

 Click HERE for examples of restorations we have done.